 - Why is the maximum delay timer set at 13 hours?

 The majority of the bread ingredients will go bad if you leave them in the pan for more than 13 hours without baking.
 That is why bread machines will not have delay timers longer than 13 hours.
 This is to ensure the freshness of your bread.

-Getting the best bread machine is like having a personal professional baker right in your kitchen.
+Getting the best bread machine is like having a personal, professional baker right in your kitchen.
 It simplifies the process of making fresh, tasty, and healthy bread anytime you want.
-A top-of-the-line machine can erase any doubts you may have about making fantastic breads.
+A top-of-the-line machine can erase any doubts you may have about making fantastic pieces of bread.
 You can also encourage your children to join you in your bread-making adventures.